JX-Master/LunaSDK-Docs/docs/manual/introduction/getting_started/index.md

 };
 ```

+the `texture_view_type` property describes the texture view type that can be set in this binding.
+This is required only when `type` of this binding is `read_texture_view` or `read_write_texture_view`.
+All texture views in the same binding must be the same type.

 `binding_slot` and `num_descs` describes the binding slot range of this binding, starting from `0`.
 All slots in `[binding_slot, binding_slot + num_descs)` will be occupied by this binding and cannot be used by other bindings.
 If `num_descs` is greater than `1`, then this binding will be interpreted as one descriptor array in the shader. `shader_visibility_flags` specifies which shaders may access descriptors in this binding, you may restrict the visibility of one binding to one set of specific shaders, which may improve performance on some platforms.

 We need to add two new properties to `DemoApp` to hold the descriptor set layout object and the descriptor set object: